ebigelow/tf-decompose/README.md

 ### Notes on ALS gradient computation

 - For CP decomposition we use alternating least squares' (ALS) over component matrices, but do not compute the exact solution as in Kolda & Bader (2009) due to the computational demands of computing large matrix inversions.
-- In our tests we find inferior results to the exact solution descent method implemented in `scikit-tensor` with ~.80 vs. ~.90 fit with decomposed rank-3 tensors on the Sensory Bread dataset.
+- In our tests we find inferior results to the exact solution descent method (requires inverting potentially huge matrices) implemented in `scikit-tensor` with ~.80 vs. ~.90 fit with decomposed rank-3 tensors on the Sensory Bread dataset.
 - `tf-decompose` parallelized on GPU was approximately 20 times faster than `scikit-tensor` for a rank-200 decomposition of a random tensor with 60 million parameters.

 ## Tucker tensors

-HOSVD and HOOI implemented but not yet tested.
+Preliminary results: with sensory bread data, `TuckerTensor.hosvd` seems to perform quite poorly, while `TuckerTensor.hooi` and `DecomposedTensor.train_als` learn reconstructions with fit ~0.70.